-The following procedures should be followed in the order presented in order to effect an initial startup of the 127-3:
+The following procedures should be followed in the order presented in order to effect an initial startup of the 127-4:

-- 1. Install a pressure gauge of the proper range downstream of the 127-3.
-The unused downstream side port on the main valve body may be used for this purpose if there is no convenient location in the downstream piping. - 2.
-Remove the plastic cap from the pressure-reducing pilot, and loosen the adjusting screw jam nut.
-Turn the adjusting screw counterclockwise until it is loose enough to be turned by hand. - 3.
+- 1. Install a pressure gauge of the proper range downstream of the 127-4. - 2.
+Remove the plastic cap from the pressure reducing pilot, and loosen the adjusting screw jam nut.
+Turn the adjusting screw counter-clockwise until it is loose enough to be turned by hand. - 3.
 Turn the adjusting screw of the flow control valve fully clockwise, then back it off three full turns. - 4.
 Start the pump, or otherwise start the system flowing.
 The main valve will at this time be either fully closed or open only a very small amount. - 5.
 Carefully loosen one of the pipe plugs in the main valve bonnet until fluid appears around the threads.
 When only clear fluid (no air) is discharging, re-tighten the plug. - 6.
 Check downstream pressure.
 It should be lower than desired at this point.
 If it is already too high, there is too much restriction downstream.
-Open further valves or otherwise increase demand until the pressure falls below the desired set point. - 7.
-Slowly turn the adjusting screw of the pressure reducing pilot clockwise until downstream pressure rises to the desired set point.
-Tighten the adjusting screw jam nut, and replace the plastic cap. - 8.
-If there are small-scale oscillations in the downstream pressure, slowly turn the adjusting screw of the flow control valve clockwise until the oscillations disappear.
-CAUTION: Never close this valve fully.
-To do so will prevent the main valve from opening.